(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 When we see blood coming out from our dog, it is easy for us to panic and fail to take whatever proper action is needed to stop the bleeding.

-It is advisable to be prepared and educate ourselves so that we are in a better position to deal with the situation if and when it arises.
+So, we should be proactive and educate ourselves so that we are in a better position to deal with the situation if and when it arises.

 What to Do: Take your dog to the vet for a proper diagnosis and treatment.